310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 [^12]: A transformation belt is what a tokusatsu hero (usually a Kamen Rider) uses to transform.
 [^13]: Like the previous chapter Keito was in, he was about to refer to Chiaki with *kisama* (rude “you”), but quickly switches it to *kimi* to sound more friendly in his next line.
 It’s a little difficult to show the difference between the two “you”s in English, so in this chapter, I’ve added an asterisk after every line he uses (or was about to use) *kisama* in.
 [^14]: To clarify, the JoJo-like reference is purely coincidental; it just fit the tone Madara was going for.
-[^15]: The word used for “myths” is *shinpi* 神秘, the same word in Ryusei Blue’s catchphrase: *The blue flames are the mark of mystery (shinpi).* Its literal meaning is “unfathomable mystery.”
+[^15]: The word used for “myths” is *shinpi* 神秘, the same word in Ryusei Blue’s catchphrase: *The blue flame is the mark of mystery (shinpi).* Its literal meaning is “unfathomable mystery.”
 Also, as an important side note… the first kanji means “God”.